Make

 rm -f *.c *.o all

-Static Pattern Rules and Filter
+### Static Pattern Rules and Filter <a href="#static-pattern-rules-and-filter" id="static-pattern-rules-and-filter"></a>

 While I introduce functions later on, I'll forshadow what you can do with them.
-The filter function can be used in Static pattern rules to match the correct files.
-In this example, I made up the .raw and .result extensions.
+The `filter` function can be used in Static pattern rules to match the correct files.
+In this example, I made up the `.raw` and `.result` extensions.

 obj_files = foo.result bar.o lose.o